 - Introduction to Dance Teaching

-As a second year student you will continue to work on your own dance skills, develop your choreographic skills and study dance from historical, scientific and critical perspectives.
-You will undertake three Professional Placements (across two modules) in which you will teach a group of students yourself.
-Throughout, you will be supported by qualified, experienced staff from the placement school or organisation and staff at the RAD.
+As a second year student you will increase the knowledge and understanding that you have gained, continue to work on your own dance skills, develop your choreographic skills and study dance from a historical, scientific and critical perspective.

 - Technique and Performance

 - Dance Science and Somatic Practice for Teaching